EmbodiedAI-RoboTron/RoboTron-Mani/README.md

 </div>

 ## :fire: Updates
+- **2025.10**: Excited to share that our paper has been accepted to ICCV 2025!
 - **2024.12**: We release RoboMM paper on arxiv！We release the training and inference code!

 ## Installation